-In 2016, Dr. Bellantone retired as a full professor from the College of Pharmacy at Long Island University, where he taught and performed research for nearly 20 years.
-He served as major adviser to 27 Ph.D. graduates.
-He is the author or co-author of over 100 peer reviewed research articles and presentations, and the author of a book chapter on amorphous solids.
+Dr. Bellantone earned a B.S. in pharmacy and Ph.D. in physics, and also completed all of the Ph.D. courses in pharmaceutics, all at the University of Connecticut.
+In 2016, Dr. Bellantone retired as a full professor from the College of Pharmacy at Long Island University, where he taught and performed research for nearly 20 years and served as major research adviser to 29 Ph.D. graduates.
+He is the author or co-author of over 100 peer-reviewed research articles and presentations and the author of a book chapter on amorphous solids.
 He has presented his research numerous times at the U.S. Food and Drug Administration, on such topics as pulsatile microdialysis (PMD), in vitro release test methods for complex ophthalmic formulations such as emulsions, and nanoparticle dissolution.

-Before retiring from corporate practice, Mr. Mauro served for nearly 20 years at Union Carbide, where he was Managing Patent Counsel for two of its largest corporate divisions, across a wide array of products and business areas, both in the United States and internationally.
+Before retiring from corporate practice, Mr. Mauro served for nearly 20 years at Union Carbide, where he was Managing Patent Counsel for its three largest corporate divisions, covering a wide array of products and business areas in the United States and internationally.
 Before entering the legal profession, he was involved in extensive organic chemical research at DuPont and subsequently as Technology Assistant to a Corporate Vice President at Olin Corp.
-He has been a contributing author to the encyclopedia “The Science and Technology of Polymer Films” (Wiley-Interscience), and is a named inventor on several U.S. patents.
-He has long been active in pro bono work, is a founding trustee of three non-profit corporations and a founder of two charitable funds.
-Mr. Mauro can be reached at firstname.lastname@example.org.
+He has been a contributing author to the encyclopedia “The Science and Technology of Polymer Films” (Wiley-Interscience) and is a named inventor on several U.S. patents.
+He has also long been active in pro bono work, is a founding trustee of three non-profit corporations and a widely recorded classical orchestra, and is the founder of five charitable funds.

 Mr. Mauro can be reached at Jean.Mauro@physpharm.com.